Term of the Moment

 User-generated content, comprising Wikipedia, social networks, YouTube and blogs, lets everyone publish their opinions on anything to the world at large.
 Anyone can augment the news by reporting current events sometimes faster and with details overlooked by the professional news media.

 Often amateurish and adding to an information overload the world has never before experienced, user-generated content does offer an advantage.
 Talented artists, authors and musicians can gain an audience more easily than they could in the past because word of mouth via retweeting and reposting over the Internet is worth a fortune in promotion (see viral post and viral video).
-See Mobile 2.0, hot topics and trends, blog, wiki, social networking service, user reviews, YouTube and paradigm.
+See Mobile 2.0, hot topics and trends, blog, wiki, social media, user reviews, YouTube and paradigm.

 Web 2.0 - Cloud Computing